Hake

 Hake (/heɪk/) is the common name for fish in the Merlucciidae family of the northern and southern oceans and the Phycidae family (Note: Sometimes considered a subfamily of Gadidae.) of the northern oceans.
 Hake is a commercially important fish in the same taxonomic order, Gadiformes, as cod and haddock.

 Description

-Hakes are medium-to-large fish averaging from 0.5 to 3.6 kg in weight, with specimens as large as 27 kg.
+Hake are medium-to-large fish averaging from 0.5 to 3.6 kg in weight, with specimens as large as 27 kg.
 The fish can grow up to 1 m in length with a lifespan of as long as 14 years.

 Hake may be found in the Atlantic Ocean and Pacific Ocean in waters from 200 to 350 m deep.
 The fish stay in deep water during the day and come to shallower depths during the night.
 An undiscerning predator, hake feed on prey found near or on the bottom of the sea.
 Male and female hake are very similar in appearance.

 After spawning, the hake eggs float on the surface of the sea where the larvae develop.
 After a certain period of time, the baby hake then migrate to the bottom of the sea, preferring depths of less than 200 m.